Meigyoku-Thmn/renpy-debug-build/README.rst

 -----------------------
 PyCharm uses a feature called "Cython Speedups" to increase debugging performance.
 Unfortunately, it's not compatible with this build, so you need to add the environment variable :code:`PYDEVD_USE_CYTHON=NO`.

-Setting breakpoints to python file
+Enable setting breakpoints to python file
 ----------------------------------
 Open :code:`<renpy_dir>/renpy/loader.py`, find the :code:`load_module` method, then modify it (from :code:`file_obj = load(filename)`) like this: